jxlxx/netwerking.club/readme.md

 This a collection of notes loosely based on the textbook `Computer Networks: A Systems Approach` by Bruce S. Davie and Larry L. Peterson.

-The static site if generated via gohugo: https://gohugo.io/
+The static site is generated via gohugo: https://gohugo.io/.

-The hugo theme is `hugo-book`: https://github.com/alex-shpak/hugo-book/
+The hugo theme is `hugo-book`: https://github.com/alex-shpak/hugo-book/.

 # Getting Started

-To run this application you need to have go and hugo.
+To run this application you need to have `go` and `hugo` installed.

-If you already have all the dependecies on your machine,
+If you already have all the dependancies on your machine,

 ```bash